HOW TO CLEAR A CLOGGED MILK DUCT (INCLUDING A LITTLE KNOWN WAY)

 You will want to treat your plugged duct to avoid the risk of developing mastitis (Source).

 Clogged ducts can also cause a temporary decrease in milk supply.

 There are a variety of remedies for a clogged duct.

-- Always make sure you are getting a good deep latch and emptying your breasts well.
+Whichever clogged duct remedy you decide to try remember to always make sure you are getting a good deep latch and emptying your breasts well.